unclebob/spacewar/README.md

 You have three weapons.
 Phasers, Torpedos, and Kinetics.
  * Phasers are powerful rays that move quickly and do a lot of damage.
   However, they are short range and lose effectiveness rapidly with distance.
   If you want to use them, get close.
-They are great in a stern chase.
+They are great in a stern chase, or a game of chicken.

  * Torpedos are slow, but pack a significant punch.

  * Kinetics are just cannon balls moving at relativistic velocity.
 They do a small amount of damage but are cheap to shoot.